AxiSEMunity/AxiSEM3D/doc/Installation.md

 conda install -c anaconda netcdf4
 ```

-On an HPC cluster, it is most likely that these packages have been installed and optimized owing to their popularity.
+On an HPC cluster, it is most likely that these packages have been installed with an optimized configuration owing to their popularity.
 On a cluster, the software packages are usually managed by `module`.
 To browse available packages and versions:
 ```bash
 # all available packages
 module avail